Skip to Content

 July 13, 2024 – Trump is injured in a shooting during his rally in Butler, Pennsylvania in what the FBI says is an assassination attempt.
 One rally attendee is killed and two others are seriously injured.

 July 15, 2024 – Judge Aileen Cannon dismisses the classified document case against Trump.
-She says the appointment of special counsel Jack Smith violated the Constitution.
+She says the appointment of special counsel Smith violated the Constitution.

 September 15, 2024 – Trump is playing golf at Trump international Golf Club in West Palm Beach when the Secret Service spots a man with a rifle along the perimeter of the golf course.
 The suspect flees, but is later detained.